 See also: Library article for Malaria

-WHO—International Travel and Health (current online update, Country List)(2018) Malaria risk due to P. vivax (36%), P. falciparum (53%) and mixed infections (11%) is high throughout the year in all parts of the interior.
-Risk is highest in regions 1 and 7–9, and very low in regions 3–6.
-Sporadic cases of malaria have been reported from the densely populated coastal belt.
+WHO—International Travel and Health (current online update, Country List)(2020) Malaria risk due to P. vivax (32%), P. falciparum (34%) and mixed infections (9%) is high throughout the year in all parts of the interior.
+Risk is highest in regions 1, 7, 8 and parts of 9, and very low in regions 2, 3, 10 and parts of 6 with no risk in regions 4 and 5.

 - Recommended prevention in risk areas: C – Risk of P. falciparum malaria, in combination with reported chloroquine and sulfadoxine–pyrimethamine resistance.
 Mosquito bite prevention plus atovaquone–proguanil or doxycycline or mefloquine chemoprophylaxis (select according to reported side effects and contraindications) a